-This specialized 50hr online course meets and exceeds the syllabus requirements of the MCSCS (Ministry of Community Safety & Correctional Services).
+This specialized 50hr online course meets and exceeds the syllabus requirements of the Ontario Ministry of the Solicitor General.
 It is delivered 100% online and has been updated recently to reflect any changes in relevant legislation.
 Upon sign up, our Private Investigator students receive a comprehensive practice test to complete at their own pace to further prepare them for the provincial exam.

 Why Take our Course?

-Our in-depth private investigator program exceeds the syllabus requirements of the Ministry of Community Safety and Correctional Services (MCSCS).
+Our in-depth private investigator program exceeds the syllabus requirements of the Ontario Ministry of the Solicitor General.
 The 50-hour course is delivered completely online, and has been designed to help prepare students to take the Ministry’s provincial exam.
 Consisting of eight modules, the course will teach key lessons that all students should be familiar with in order to carry out their duties as a private investigator in accordance with the Private Security and Investigative Services Act, 2005 (PSISA).
 Upon completion of our Private Investigator course, students will have a solid foundation to begin a career in investigations.

 What types of jobs can you get with a private investigator licence?